sothmann/typescript-gradle-plugin/README.md

 # Prerequisites

-You need to have the TypeScript command line compiler available on your system, as this Gradle plugin uses the TypeScript command line compiler internally.
+You need to have installed node.js and installed the typescript node module:

+	npm install -g typescript

+Alternatively on windows you can install the Typescript SDK and configure the `compilerExecutable` config option to `tsc` - see *Available configuration options*.

 # Quickstart